 Augmented Reality (AR)

-Augmented reality enhances production and shipping environments, making it easier and more efficient to move products through the consumer supply chain.
-Already in use and expected to expand, AR technology essentially adds object recognition and computer vision to various processes within the supply chain, streamlining and speeding-up production and delivery.
-The supplemental technology helps with everything from order accuracy to facilities planning, trimming time and expense from the consumer supply chain.
+Augmented reality enhances production and shipping environments, making moving products through the consumer supply chain easier and more efficient.
+Already in use and expected to expand, AR technology essentially adds object recognition and computer vision to various processes within the supply chain, streamlining and speeding up production and delivery.
+Supplemental technology helps with everything from order accuracy to facility planning, trimming time and expense from the consumer supply chain.

 Information Technology

 Various packaging challenges benefit from IT solutions.
-Speed and flexibility are enhanced, for example, when IT tightens-up supply-chain processes and synchronizes the complex interaction between contributing organizations.
+For example, speed and flexibility are enhanced when IT tightens supply-chain processes and synchronizes the complex interaction between contributing organizations.
 Technology can boost efficiency and supply chain accountability by:

 - standardizing controls and data sharing between stakeholders,